Varying-coefficient mixture of experts model for dynamic heterogeneous populations: application to mouse cortical development: Estimation

 Next, we study the asymptotic distribution of the maximum discrepancy between the estimated functional coefficient and its true counterpart.
 This result forms the basis for constructing simultaneous confidence bands and for the hypothesis testing procedure discussed later.
-According to our knowledge, we believe that this is the first time the simultaneous confidence bands have been extended to the mixture model.
+To our knowledge, this is the first time simultaneous confidence bands have been extended to the mixture model.

-Before stating the formal theorem, we first introduce the following lemma, which establishes the basis for analyzing the maximum discrepancy between the estimated functional coefficient and the true coefficient function.
-This lemma extends Theorem~1 of \cite{li2008variable} to the mixture model setting. \begin{lemma} Under the regularity conditions (RC 1)-(RC 9) given, if $h \rightarrow0$ and $nh \rightarrow \infty$ as $n \rightarrow \infty$, we would have